andrewtdiz/Weave/docs/examples/cookbook/drag-and-drop.md

 	end)

-	-- Our item controls its own parent - one of the few times you'll see this -- done in Fusion.
+	-- Our item controls its own parent - one of the few times you'll see this -- done in Weave.
 This means we don't have to destroy and re-build the item -- when it moves to a new location. local itemParent = Computed(function()
 		return if thisDragging:get() ~= nil then props.OverlayFrame else props.Parent:get()
-	end, Fusion.doNothing)
+	end, Weave.doNothing)

 	-- If we move a scaled UI into the `overlayBox`, by default it will stretch -- to the screen size.
 Ideally we want it to preserve its current size while